 (c) for a defending player to play the ball with a clenched fist (figure 22);

 (d) for a goalkeeper or other defending player to take the ball under the water when tackled.

-WP 22.3 For a defending player within the 5 metre area to kick or strike an opponent or to commit an act of brutality.
+WP 23.3 For a defending player within the 6 metre area to kick or strike an opponent or commit an act of brutality.
 In the case of brutality, the offending player shall also be excluded from the remainder of the game, and a substitute may enter the field of play after four minutes of actual play have elapsed, in addition to the award of the penalty throw.
 If the offending player is the goalkeeper, a substitute goalkeeper may be changed for another player in accordance with WP 5.6.

-WP 22.7 For the coach of the team not in possession of the ball to request a timeout or for a team official to take any action to prevent a probable goal; except that no personal foul shall be recorded for this offence.
+WP 23.7 For the coach, or any team official of the team not in possession of the ball to request a timeout.
+No personal foul shall be recorded for this offence.

-WP 22.8 If in the last minute of the game a penalty throw is awarded to a team, the coach may elect to maintain possession of the ball and be awarded a free throw.
-The timekeeper recording possession time shall reset the clock.
+WP 23.10 If, in the last minute of the game, a penalty throw is awarded to a team, the coach may elect to maintain possession of the ball and be awarded a free throw.
+The timekeeper recording possession time shall reset the clock to 20 seconds,

 [NOTE: It is the responsibility of the coach to give a clear signal without delay if the team wishes to maintain possession of the ball in accordance with this Rule.]